Publication

 • Corruption

 The submission concludes with several recommendations in regard to Canada, the Voluntary Principles, and issues of corruption, and briefly details four cases in the Appendix.
-Two cases involve mines in Guatemala and Peru owned through subsidiaries of Canadian mining company Hudbay Minerals Inc. (Hudbay).
-The other two cases are in regard to mines in Papua New Guinea and Tanzania owned through subsidiaries of Canadian mining company Barrick Gold Corp.
+Two cases involve the Fenix ferro-nickel mine in El Estor, Guatemala and the Constancia Mine in Peru, both owned through subsidiaries of Canadian mining company Hudbay Minerals Inc. (Hudbay).
+The other two cases are in regard to the Porgera Joint Venture gold mine in Papua New Guinea and the North Mara Gold Mine in Tanzania owned through subsidiaries of Canadian mining company Barrick Gold Corp.
 (Barrick).